waterbury/RetroControllerBreakout/README.md

 When in Mode B, Start+L causes RC0(Start Button) to go high.
 Start+R causes RC7(Select Button) to go high.
 When in both Modes A & B, Start+A+B+C causes RC5 to go high.
 This combo is useful to trigger a utility button, such as the Xbox 360 Guide Button

-;####################################
-Change Log:
- V.1.0) Implemented Saturn Controller Routine with coresponding status LEDs.
- V.2.0) Completely Rewrote Saturn Controller Routine, added support for SNES & NES Controllers.
-Saturn Mode B routines are broken in this version.
- V.2.1) Fixed Timing with SNES/NES Latch.
-Impliment Saturn Mode B Routines, it is not working correctly.....
- V.2.2) Fixed bug with SNES Mode B that would cause SAT Mode B Routine to be run instead..
- V.2.3) Uncommented Saturn Code.
-It works with Mode B Routine still commented out.
- V.2.4) Uncommented Saturn Mode B Code.
-Saturn controllers don't seem to be reading as detected as all..SNES Code + Mode B seems find.
- V.2.5) Saturn Mode B Routine works now.
-Problem seems to have stemmed from SAT_OPTIONS_REGISTER.
-         The register resided @ address 0x33, and it's bits would always read high.
-Created psuedo "REGISTER_THIRTYTHREE" to reside @ 0x33.
-         SAT_OPTIONS_REGISTER seems to work fine now in memeory address 0x34, at this time I do not understand why register 0x33 is giving me problems.
- V.2.6) Sets Saturn Reconnected bit as high on power up.
-Disabling Power Up Test.
-Changing Reconnect delay from 500ms to 200ms.
- V.2.7) Fixed SNES Left Bumper & Right Bumper inversion.
-L Button in Mode B is now tied to RB3, R Button is tied to RC2.
-Setting RA7 as an input, to be used as default output state select.

 PIC(pin) : Saturn(pin: Input)
 RA0(02) : D3(7)